osloclojuremeetup/editor/README.md

 # WAT?

-This is a reimplementation of [Gary Bernhardts](https://github.com/garybernhardt) editor whic he presented in his [Text editor from scratch](https://www.destroyallsoftware.com/screencasts/catalog/text-editor-from-scratch) screen cast.
+This is a reimplementation of [Gary Bernhardts](https://github.com/garybernhardt) editor which he presented in his [Text editor from scratch](https://www.destroyallsoftware.com/screencasts/catalog/text-editor-from-scratch) screen cast.
 If you haven't yet [subscribed](https://www.destroyallsoftware.com/screencasts/users/sign_up) to Destroy all software, please do.

 ## Goals